 Schedule your quilting time in.
-It doesn’t have to be a lot of time, but you’ll need to make it a regular habit if you want to see progress of any kind – even if that progress is a good night’s sleep because you relaxed with quilting before bed.
+It doesn’t have to be a lot of time, but you’ll need to make it a regular habit if you want to see the progress of any kind – even if that progress is a good night’s sleep because you relaxed with quilting before bed.

-Getting a project ready can take a larger chunk of time than you usually set aside – schedule time in one weekend and do all of the cutting.
+Getting a project ready can take a larger chunk of time than you usually set aside – scheduled time in one weekend and do all of the cutting.
 Or, realize it will take time and be satisfied with that – start cutting one fabric a night until you’re ready to quilt.

 I usually sneak a second project in as a leader and ender – an extra something to put under the needle between piecing two units for the same project.
 Then, quilt each day for the time you have and watch your quilt grow!